Table of Contents

 SNMP Trap Consolidation Template

-The SNMP Trap Consolidation Template enables you to save all received SNMP traps to a Data Provider, also known as a Log Database.
+The SNMP Trap Consolidation Template enables you to save all received SNMP traps to the Log Database Data Provider.
 This template is typically used by systems administrators to retain a history of SNMP traps sent from devices such as switches and routers.

 How to configure the SNMP Trap Consolidation Template: